Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data: Simulation Study

 \subsubsection{Results}

-The simulation results, Table \ref{tab:Tab7}, reveal that the average mean and median are similar for each model, indicating a non-skewed distribution, and so are the empirical standard error and average standard deviation, suggesting that parameter uncertainty is well estimated.
-Table \ref{tab:Tab7} also demonstrates a negative average bias for all three models, suggesting that missing data underestimates the $AD$.
-However, Model I exhibits significantly larger absolute bias than Models II and III.
-Furthermore, Model III, incorporating flexible temporal functions, consistently outperforms Model II in terms of bias.
-The average standard deviation is comparable for all models, with the simpler Model I typically exhibiting a smaller standard deviation and a narrower $95\%$ credible interval.
-But, the average mean squared error suggests that Models II and III perform similarly and both significantly outperform the reference model.
-Overall, our simulation demonstrates that joint models can mitigate bias from informative dropout.
-Additionally, the complex temporal structure may provide marginal bias reduction at the expense of slightly lower precision.
+Table \ref{tab:Tab7} presents the simulation results.
+For each model, the average posterior mean closely aligns with the average posterior median, indicating a non-skewed distribution for AD.
+For all three models, the empirical standard errors are somewhat smaller than the average standard deviations, indicating that these models tend to overestimate their own uncertainty.
+Table \ref{tab:Tab7} also shows a negative average bias across all three models, suggesting missing data causes underestimation of the average distance ($AD$).
+However, Model I exhibits significantly larger absolute bias and absolute relative bias than Models II and III, which have comparable bias performance.
+Although Model I, being the simplest, displays the smallest average standard deviation and the narrowest $95\%$ credible interval, its substantially larger bias causes its coverage probability to deviate considerably from the nominal level.
+In contrast, Models II and III achieve coverage probability within $3\%$ of the nominal level.
+Finally, the average mean squared error suggests Models II and III perform similarly and both significantly outperform the reference Model I. Overall, our simulation demonstrates that joint models can mitigate bias from informative dropout.
+Furthermore, Model II is preferred as it offers similar bias reduction with a simpler model structure than Model III.